July 30, 2018 | 4-minute read (801 words)

 “By involving me in different aspects of the company (board meetings, staff meetings, etc.), Crop Enhancement gives me more opportunities to provide guidance and add value.
 And I love being a part of that,” Stephen says.

-To keep up with Crop Enhancement, follow them on Twitter and LinkedIn, and check out their news page.
+To keep up with Crop Enhancement, follow them on Twitter

 Are you ready to start taking advantage of Early Growth Financial Services offerings?
 Schedule a complementary consultation with us to grow your business with our financial guidance and strategic relationship building.